-Our Mission
+Mission statement

-Warwick Med is leading the change from disposable theatre caps to reusable “name and role” cloth hats.
-These are already boosting staff morale and reducing patients’ anxiety as they enable everyone to identify the people around them, quickly and easily.
-Our mission is to improve communication among healthcare professionals and patients by sharing best practice and promoting the many benefits of our eco-friendly, personalised caps.
+Warwick Med is leading the change from disposable theatre caps to reusable “name and role” fabric hats.
+Named theatre hats are already boosting staff morale and reducing patients’ anxiety as they enable everyone to identify the people around them, quickly and easily.

-My name is Danielle Checketts, Managing Director of Warwick Medical.
+Danielle Checketts, Managing Director

 Research: